cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 The organizational committee of the 2022 GSID international conference invites the worldwide community of scholars and the GSID community to present and their research findinds in the following thematic areas:

+- Promoting Gender Equality in Education and Employment
 - Africa as the center for global change
 - Social protection in the age of pandemic
 - Migration and development